Table of Contents Show

 Rock n roll was born in America.
-Early rock and roll music found its origin in the southern United States in the early 1950s.
+Early rock and roll music originated in the southern United States in the early 1950s.
 By the mid-1960s, it found international significance and was more familiarized as rock music.

 Rocket 88 was sung by Jackie Brenston, and Ike Turner wrote his Delta Cats.
 It was recorded at Sam Phillips’ Sun Studios in Memphis, Tennessee, in 1951 and is the first rock and roll record.
 Sam Phillips produced it, making it to the billboard charts.

-The first rock and roll record reached number-one on the Billboard R&B chart.
-Being the firsts, these producers and songwriters should possibly be credited as the people who invented rock and roll.
+The first rock and roll record reached number one on the Billboard R&B chart.
+Being the firsts, these producers and songwriters should possibly be credited.

 The feel of rock and roll music is nowhere close to the vibe of other different styles of music.
 The beauty of rock and roll is such that it is utterly brutal to describe the music, but when you listen to it, you will know what exactly you’re listening to.
-The reason is that rock n roll music is a blend of various other musical styles that were popular.
+The reason is that rock n roll music is a blend of other popular musical styles.

 The direct roots of rock n roll lay in the rhythm and blues, which was then known as race music in combination with gospel music.
 On the West Coast, the evolution of guitar riffs and the development of jump blues and its eminent beats and popular lyrics eventually laid the path for numerous later products.

-The truth be told, ancient musicians who built different musical genres were the ones who invented rock and roll.
-Doo-wop was a popular form of the 1950s rhythm and blues genre.
-It emphasized multiple-part harmonies, which became a defining style for rock and roll.
+Truth be told, ancient musicians who built different musical genres were the ones Doo-wop was a popular form of the 1950s rhythm and blues genre.
+It emphasized multiple-part harmonies, becoming a defining rock and roll style.

-The Producing Geniuses Who Invented Rock and Roll
+2.2.
+The Producing Geniuses of Rock and Roll

 New independent record labels like Atlantic and Sun Records in the 1950s made the music reach niche audiences, expanding its popularity at the peak time of its popularity.
-Not talked about often, but record producers also get a considerable footing when we ask who invented rock and roll.
+Not talked about often, but record producers also get a considerable footing when we ask about rock and roll.

 The new tunes that hit the market were promoted to a young audience by radio disc jockeys like Alan Freed, and they soon became a significant part of the teen culture.
 Despite all of the other radio jockeys, Freed remained the most influential.

 He ran a late-night radio show called “The Moondog Rock & Roll House Party,” where the then-new term rock and roll was popularized.
-He did not invent rock and roll but sure did lend a hand in spreading the word.
+He did not invent the rock and roll genre, but he sure did lend a hand in spreading the word.

-The young age crowd that attended the concert was mesmerized by the show and the new music he had to present.
-Today, Cleveland serves as a home to the Rock and Roll Hall of Fame.
+The young crowd that attended the concert was mesmerized by the show and the new music he had to present.
+Today, Cleveland is home to the Rock and Roll Hall of Fame.

-While Elvis Presley never claimed that he was the one who invented rock and roll, media history favors this.
+While Elvis Presley never claimed that he invented rock and roll, media history favors this.
 He maybe did invent the term Rockstar by popularizing rock and roll on a larger scale than any other performer back then.

-He became the singing sensation of America, owing to which people misunderstood him to be the person who invented rock and roll.
+He became the singing sensation of America, owing to which people misunderstood him as the person about rock and roll.

 No single person invented rock and roll, but it was done by the likes of Ike Turner, Fats Domino, Lloyd Prince, Hank Williams, Ray Charles, Bill Haley, Jerry Lee Lewis, Ivory Joe Hunter, Joe Turner, Louis Jordan, Little Richard, Bo Diddley, Buddy Holly, Chuck Berry, and Elvis Presley.

 Presley recorded “That’s All Right” on 5th July 1954 at the Sun recording studio in Memphis.
-Fifty years into it, The Rolling Stone Magazine claimed it to be the first rock and roll record; however, it happened to be just a cover song initially recorded by Arthur Crudup in 1946.
+Fifty years into it, Rolling Stones Magazine claimed it to be the first rock and roll record; however, it happened to be just a cover song initially recorded by Arthur Crudup in 1946.

-This endorsement by Rolling Stone Magazine that Elvis Presley is the one who invented rock and roll happened to be an attempt at revisionist history.
+This endorsement by Rolling Stone Magazine that happened to be an attempt at revisionist history.
 Their attempt to make money tainted the roots of the history of rock n roll.